William Tecumseh Sherman: Final campaigns in the Carolinas

 Local Native American Lumbee guides helped Sherman's army cross the Lumber River, which was flooded by torrential rains, into North Carolina.
 According to Sherman, the trek across the Lumber River and through the swamps, pocosins, and creeks of Robeson County was "the damnedest marching I ever saw".
 Thereafter, his troops did relatively little damage to the civilian infrastructure.
 North Carolina, unlike its southern neighbor, was regarded by the Union troops as a reluctant Confederate state, having been second from last to secede from the Union, ahead only of Tennessee.

 This 1868 oil portrait of Sherman, Grant, Lincoln, and Porter meeting aboard the River Queen on March 27, 1865, near City Point, Virginia, The Peacemakers by G. P. A. Healy, is displayed in the White House.

 The only general engagement during Sherman's marches through Georgia and the Carolinas, the Battle of Bentonville, took place on March 19–21.
 Having defeated the Confederate forces under Johnston at Bentonville, Sherman proceeded to rendezvous at Goldsboro with the Union troops that awaited him there after the captures of the coastal cities of New Bern and Wilmington.

 In late March, Sherman briefly left his forces and traveled to City Point, Virginia, to confer with Grant.
 Lincoln happened to be at City Point at the same time, making possible the only three-way meeting of Lincoln, Grant, and Sherman during the war.
 Also present at the City Point conference was Rear Admiral David Dixon Porter.
 This meeting was memorialized in G. P. A. Healy's painting The Peacemakers.
 After returning to Goldsboro, Sherman marched to the state capital, Raleigh, where Sherman sought to communicate with Johnston's army regarding possible terms for ending the war.
+He seized the Governor's Palace in April 1865.
 On April 9, Sherman relayed to his troops the news that Lee had surrendered to Grant at Appomattox Court House and that the Confederate Army of Northern Virginia had ceased to exist.